gpratte/texastoc-v4-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 03-settings-component
+## Current Branch: 04-clock-step-forward-and-back
-Added a new Settings component that is accessible from the menu.
-There is only one setting - enable or disable one touch rebuy in the current game.
+Now able to move the clock forward a minute at a time or step to the next round.
+Also able to move the clock back a minute at a time or step to the previous round.